- October 20, 2016

 - Posted by: BPlan Experts

 If one were to decipher the startup world from a media coverage perspective, it would probably start with funding and you guessed it right- end with news on funding.
 The investment lifecycle for VC’s lasts for around 7 years, at which point returns generated from the portfolio is looked into.
 It is during this harvesting period that investors expect their ventures to offer returns at levels that are pursuant to the risk undertaken.
 Hence it becomes imperative for start-ups, especially those funded, to ramp up operations at levels that are profitable.
-However, before expanding, founders should analyze how their venture racks up against the following four scaling up readiness parameters.
+However, before scaling up, founders should analyze how their venture racks up against the following four scaling up readiness parameters.

 THE FOUNDING TEAM IS DISPENSABLE